tedders202/GIS/README.txt

 Script file will hold a data file that is to be imported to the database file and a coordinate bound for quadtree.

+Script file for a particular country can be retrieved here: https://www.usgs.gov/u.s.-board-on-geographic-names/download-gnis-data

 Import command wil...
 1) start the creation of a name index in the form of a hash table,
 2) start the creation of a coordinate index in the form of a quadtree,